justinWaves/jw-portfolio-2021/README.md

 ### React-Spring 🏄‍♂

 I used a really cool js animation library called react-spring to handle certain events.
-I cant wait to play with this more.
-You can see this on the git-hub icon button onClick. cool stuff.
+You can see this on the git-hub icon button onClick, as well as all the scroll evetnts. cool stuff.

 ### Email.JS 🖥